ArvinoBoro/TicketingWebApp/README.md

 2. Navigate to the project root directory.
 3. Install Node JS if not already.
 4. Install all the dependencies defined in package.json by running "npm install" in the root directory.
-5. Create .env at the root directory and insert the connection string provided by the owners.
+5. Make .env at the root directory and insert the details provided by the project owners.
 5. Run the command "npm run start".
 6. Open a browser and enter "localhost:3000" in the URI bar (check your system for open ports and try those, if the site remains unreachable).